 Shelley has stood up to the NRA to pass the NY Safe Act, one of the toughest gun laws in the nation which requires stricter background checks, bans assault weapons, and cracks down on out-of-state gun dealers in New York.
 In the State Senate, she stood up to Republican roadblocks for common sense legislation and will continue fighting.
 Our nation demand action on gun safety, and Shelley is committed to breaking the NRA’s stranglehold on our State Senate.

 + Reform Outdated Sexual Harassment Laws and Defend Womens Rights

 Shelley has spent her career standing up for gender equality, women’s access to healthcare, equal pay, and an end to sexual harassment and abuse.
 In the Senate, she is working to end the Senate Republicans’ years-long roadblock on critical legislation including the Reproductive Health Act and the Child Victims Act.
-Shelley strongly supports proposed reforms that will prevent sexual harassment and better protect victims.
+Shelley strongly supports Governor Cuomo’s proposed reforms to prevent sexual harassment and better protect victims.
 As Senator, Shelley is the prime sponsor of a bill to require independent outside investigation of every sexual harassment complaint by any legislative staff.